Find the Best Credit Cards for International Travel

 There are no foreign transaction fees with this card by American Express, but that’s not the only feature it has going for it.
 The Platinum Card is your secret weapon in international airfare purchases because you’ll be getting 5x Membership Rewards points for all of your tickets you buy direct from the airline.

 The earning rate for Capital One Venture is 2x miles on all purchases, but you can actually rake in 10x miles when you use this card to book hotels at Hotels.com (be sure to use its designated link).
-For this card, there’s an annual fee of $95, but for new cardholders the fee is waived for their first year.
+For this card, there’s an annual fee of $95.

 Bank of America® Travel Rewards Credit Card